ssrl-brave/gridsteer/README_STEP2.md

 1. Group detected circles by Y-coordinate using DBSCAN
 2. Ensure exactly 2 rows with minimum separation (configurable through the Config class)
 3. Handle noise points by assigning to nearest row
-4. Apply phi-based row flipping when motor angle changes >90°
+4. Apply phi-based row flipping when motor angle changes >90° (i need to remove this)

 ## C. Well Labeling Strategy
 The system uses 5 sequential assignment methods for each detected well: